Horgan hits the road again!

 CHIPPENHAM TOWN may have been tempted to book a hotel in Kent on Thursday night after beating Dartford on penalties.

-Today, they make the trip back a little further along the road to face Ebbsfleet United in the South semi-final.
+Today, they make the trip back a little further along the road to face Ebbsfleet United in the semi-final.
 Why not have a punt with a bonus code.

 But, stood by the Princes Park pitch at 11pm after their Eliminator win, a long return leg to Wiltshire was the last concern for the Bluebirds’ interim boss Gary Horgan.